 That’s what happened on April 6th, 2008.
 Panic!
 At the Disco was the musical guest on SNL.
 I started recording around 7 seconds into Nine in the Afternoon.
 A wonderfully weird pop song.
 All trumpets and nonsense.
 For some people, it’s an simply an OK song.
 And they’re right.
 But so are the Beatles and the Stones.
 Music decides who and when it wants to move.
 You can hear a song a million times before it clicks and you get it, you love it.
 7 seconds into Nine in the Afternoon is already the start of the second line.
 But it didn’t matter, I had found a great new song.
 I replayed the part of the song I had recorded over and over until I knew every inch of it.

 This could have been the story of how I first discovered Bowie, or heard Prince for the first time.
 But I’d be lying if this isn’t the moment I remember the most.
 My greatest victory was a pop song by a band with ! interrupting their name.
-Music is weird like that.
+Music is awful.
+Music is wonderful.